McGill-MMA-EnterpriseAnalytics/Customer-Aquisition/README.md

 # Appendix

 ## Steps in a DataScience Project
+The following stesps are the ideal aproach to a data science project and ensure that our methodology is sound and our conclusions fair <br>

 1 Framing the Problem <br>
 2 Data quisition <br>
 3 Data Exploration <br>